OlooAllaN/Pomodoro-ui/README.md

 # Pomodoro Timer
- Pomodoro is a productivity hack that allows you to break down wok in intervals of 25 minutes, separated by short breaks.
+ Pomodoro is a productivity hack that allows you to break down wok in intervals of 25 minutes separated by short breaks.

 ## Getting Started
  Due to .NET Framework deployment issues.
 The ui has been broken out into a different git project in order to show case the ui.